History of Geena Davis in Timeline

 On August 26, 1997, Geena Davis filed for divorce from Renny Harlin.

-In 1997, Geena Davis entered archery, two years before her tryouts for the U.S. Olympic archery team.
+In 1997, Geena Davis entered into archery, two years before her tryouts for the U.S. Olympic archery team.

 In June 1998, Geena Davis's divorce from Renny Harlin became final.

-1998: Started dating Reza Jarrahy
+1998: Started Dating Reza Jarrahy

-September 1, 2001: Alleged marriage to Reza Jarrahy
+September 1, 2001: Allegedly Married Reza Jarrahy

 On September 1, 2001, Geena Davis allegedly married Iranian-American craniofacial plastic surgeon Reza Jarrahy.

-April 10, 2002: Birth of daughter Alizeh
+April 10, 2002: Birth of Daughter Alizeh

-On April 10, 2002, Geena Davis's daughter, Alizeh, was born.
+On April 10, 2002, Geena Davis and Reza Jarrahy's daughter, Alizeh, was born.

-May 6, 2004: Birth of twin sons Kaiis and Kian
+May 6, 2004: Birth of Twin Sons Kaiis and Kian

 In 2004, Geena Davis launched the Geena Davis Institute on Gender in Media to increase the presence of female characters in children's media and reduce inequality in Hollywood.

-2005: Teamed up with Dads and Daughters
+2005: Teamed Up with Dads and Daughters

 In 2005, Geena Davis teamed up with the non-profit group Dads and Daughters to launch a venture dedicated to balancing the number of male and female characters in children's television and movie programming.

-May 2009: Received honorary degree from Bates College
+May 2009: Received Honorary Degree from Bates College

-2011: Narrator at Disney's Candlelight Processional
+2011: Guest Narrator at Disney World's Candlelight Processional

-2012: Narrator at Disney's Candlelight Processional
+2012: Guest Narrator at Disney World's Candlelight Processional

-2015: Narrator at Disney's Candlelight Processional
+2015: Guest Narrator at Disneyland's Candlelight Processional

-2016: Role in The Exorcist TV series
+2016: Starred in The Exorcist TV Series

 Loading Video...

-November 15, 2017: Date of separation from Reza Jarrahy
+November 15, 2017: Separation Date from Reza Jarrahy

 November 15, 2017, was listed as the date of separation from Reza Jarrahy.